chris-short/devopsish.com/content/sponsor.md

 ## Sponsorship Rates

+Effective 2019-01-01

-For a one (1) week sponsorship period, the fixed fee is **$200 USD**.
-Sponsors purchasing four or more weeks at a time receive a 5% discount.
+For a one (1) week sponsorship period, the fixed fee is **$300 USD**.

+Fess are negotiable for nonprofits, community led projects without revenue, events with no revenue, or part of an ad sharing deal between other publications.

+### Sponsorship Discounts

+Discounts are provided as a way of saying thank you to DevOps'ish sponsors.
+Your long-term commitment is greatly appreciated!

+* Sponsors purchasing four to twelve weeks at a time receive a 5% discount.
+* Sponsors purchasing thirteen weeks or more at a time receive a 10% discount.

 Interested in sponsoring?
 Email me at [chris@devopsish.com](mailto:chris@devopsish.com).

 ## Stats for the DevOps'ish Newsletter

-* Subscribed Contacts: 2,296
+* Subscribed Contacts: 2,393
-* Average open rate: 49.0%
+* Average open rate: 48.8%
-* Average click rate: 23.8%
+* Average click rate: 23.5%

-## Ad Format
+## DevOps'ish Ad Format

 Your ad will be featured *natively* in e-mails to all subcribers and on [devopsish.com](/).
 Additionally, I'd be happy to share your ad on social media.
 However, a limit of no more than three times per week on a schedule that fits the needs of advertiser(s) exists.